skip navigation

 How big is the time commitment?

 It depends on the age and competitive level of the team.
 Soccer games are typically scheduled during weekdays.
-With the Timbit and Novice divisions playing between 40-60 minutes.
+Younger divisions play between 40-60 minutes.
 Intermediate and Senior divisions playing between 70-90 minutes.
 Some teams may practice once a week.

 Who coaches the teams?